-We’re adding several bedrooms and a guest bedroom to the second floor, and the third floor addition is where the master suite and living area are positioned.
-Our clients will feel thoroughly pampered in their deluxe master suite with a fireplace, swanky bar and lounging areas.
-With lavish amenities, spaciousness and a private deck, they might find it hard to leave the retreat-like space.
+We’re adding several bedrooms and a guest bedroom to the second floor, and the third-floor addition is where the master suite and living area are positioned.
+Our clients will feel thoroughly pampered in their deluxe master suite with a fireplace, swanky bar, and lounging areas.
+With lavish amenities, spaciousness, and a private deck, they might find it hard to leave the retreat-like space.

 YOUR BRICK IS SHOWING

 It’s hard to resist the temptation to expose brick walls, which impart timeless texture and character to a space.
-Our clients were interested in exposing some of the existing historical Chicago Common masonry in the interior which takes a little ingenuity.
+Our clients were interested in exposing some of the existing historical Chicago Common masonry in the interior, which takes a little ingenuity.

 CREATING CONNECTION WITH THE YARD

 There is such potential with the amount of side and rear yard space.
 And in its current condition, the only connection to the yard is a rickety door that opens to an awkward set of steps leading to the yard.
-Our plan is to maximize the connection between the interior and exterior by replacing the side entry door with a large scale folding glass wall system that really connects to the site’s open space.
+We plan to maximize the connection between the interior and exterior by replacing the side entry door with a large scale folding glass wall system that really connects to the site’s open space.

-The folding doors opening to the walkway merge with the yard creating more useable space, especially during warmer months.
-The cantilever overhang, that juts out from the second and third floors, provides shade and protective cover during rainy months.
+The folding doors opening to the walkway merge with the yard, creating more useable space, especially during warmer months.
+The cantilever overhang that juts out from the second and third floors provides shade and protective cover during rainy months.